Suleman-814/Networking_practical_/README.md

 ##  Requirements

-- Cisco Packet Tracer 8.0 or later
+- Cisco Packet Tracer 8.0 or later(For installing reference watch tutorial from YouTube)
 - Basic knowledge of networking concepts

 ##  Purpose